Speak2Erase/RMXP-Extractor/README.md

 # RMXP-Extractor

 A tool designed to dump rxdata to various git compatible formats.
 Some work better than others, though.
-Toml is extremely slow in comparison to json or yaml.
+YAML is slow in comparison to JSON.
 I'd suggest sticking to JSON generally.

 Originally, I used a complex monkey patched system to dump things to a hash that was very slow and imprecise.
 Now, it uses some neat tricks to do it relatively efficiently.